 A 14-month-old boy is brought to your GP clinic by his mother with recurrent upper respiratory tract infections.
-His mother reports that he attends full time day care and he is ‘constantly sick.’
-You note that one of your colleagues has seen him twice for acute otitis media this year.
+His mother reports that he attends full-time daycare and is ‘constantly sick.’

 Maternal immunoglobulin G (IgG) is transported across the placenta, mainly in the third trimester.
 Because of this, babies born prematurely have less IgG.

-After birth, the maternally derived IgG levels fall to a physiological nadir of 400 mg/dL at 3–6 months, at the same time, the infant’s production of IgG is not fully developed.
+After birth, the maternally derived IgG levels fall to a physiological nadir of 400 mg/dL at 3–6 months.
+At the same time, the infant’s production of IgG is not fully developed.
 Preterm babies have a more pronounced nadir.
 At the age of 1 year, IgA levels are approximately 20% of adult levels, IgG approximately 60% of adult levels and IgM approximately 75% of adult levels (2).

 What are the clinical features of transient hypogammaglobulinaemia of infancy (THI)?